mio9/vrcopy/README.md

 > 面倒い日本語入力

 ## Features
-- **Comically Large**: The interface is designed to be easily accessible even with VR gloves.
+- **Comically Large**: The interface is designed to be easily accessible even with VR controls (and worse hand tracking)
 - **Copy Functionality**: Copies things to your clipboard, it's what it designed for bruh

 ## Getting Started